-Mineral resources are vital to Afghanistan’s industrial growth and development.
-Between 2005 and 2007, scientists with the USGS Mineral Resources Project worked closely with colleagues from the Afghanistan Geological Survey (AGS) to collect and consolidate existing information about known mineral deposits.
+Scientists with the USGS Mineral Resources Project worked closely with Afghan colleagues from 2005 through 2014 to help identify and assess Afghanistan’s mineral resources, which are vital to the country’s industrial growth and development.
+Between 2005 and 2007, a USGS minerals team worked with scientists and staff from the Afghanistan Geological Survey (AGS) to collect and consolidate existing information about known mineral deposits.
 They also acquired new data to help evaluate the existence of as-yet-undiscovered mineral resources throughout the country.

 The product of this cooperative effort was the 2007 Preliminary Assessment of Non-Fuel Mineral Resources of Afghanistan (and a summarizing fact sheet).
 The assessment revealed that Afghanistan has abundant non-fuel mineral resources, including both known and potential deposits of a wide variety of minerals ranging from copper, iron, and sulfur to bauxite, lithium, and rare-earth elements.